 Agricultural land in the New England and North West region occupies 79,364 square kilometres, or 80 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 14,434 square kilometres, or 15 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 39,187 square kilometres or 40 per cent of the New England and North West region.

-Health care and social assistance was the largest employment sector with 12,100 people, followed by education and training with 8,200 people, and public administration and safety with 7,700 people.
-Agriculture, forestry and fishing was the fourth largest employment sector with 7,400 people, representing 9 per cent of the region's workforce.
-Other important employment sectors in the region were accommodation and food services, and other services.
+Health care and social assistance was the largest employment sector with 13,200 people, followed by agriculture, forestry and fishing with 8,500 people, representing 11 per cent of the region's workforce.
+Other important employment sectors in the region were education and training, public administration and safety, construction, and retail trade.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the New England and North West region was $2.8 billion, which was 21 per cent of the total gross value of agricultural production in New South Wales ($13.1 billion).

 The New England and North West region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($741 million), followed by cotton ($442 million) and wheat ($390 million).
 These commodities together contributed 56 per cent of the total value of agricultural production in the region.
 In 2015–16 the New England and North West region accounted for 100 per cent ($335,000) of the total value of the state's peanuts production.

 ABS data indicate that in 2014–15 there were 5,699 farms in the New England and North West region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 16 per cent of all farm businesses in New South Wales.